spextat0r/LSA-Reaper/README.md

 Now you can press enter to end LSA-Reaper and navigate to the ```loot``` directory within the LSA-Reaper folder and then into the newest loot file.
 All that is left to do is use pypykatz to dump the DMP file.

 ![](/assets/dumped.png)

+## FAQ
+pypykatz is giving an error ```oscrypto.errors.LibraryNotFoundError: Error detecting the version of libcrypto``` This is due to oscrypto which is a python module not recognizing a newer version of openssl and a solution can be found [here](https://github.com/wbond/oscrypto/commit/d5f3437ed24257895ae1edd9e503cfb352e635a8) its just a simple regex issue.